 I took the time to research some of the best vegan prenatal vitamins on the market to make it easy for you.
 Here's what I found.

-1. Best Nest Wellness Mama Bird AM PM Prenatal Multivitamin (EDITOR'S CHOICE)
+1. Best Nest Wellness Mama Bird AM PM Prenatal Multi+ (EDITOR'S CHOICE)

-This prenatal multivitamin claims that their unique blend of probiotics, enzymes, and organic herbs helps ease morning sickness and nausea, as well as maintain your energy levels.
+This prenatal multivitamin claims that their unique blend of probiotics, enzymes, and organic herbs was designed to support you and your baby’s growing needs at every stage of pregnancy.

 Their formula was created by a board-certified expert in neurology, so chances are they know what they are talking about.

-Along with having high-quality ingredients like folic acid, it's important to note what their formula doesn't have.
+Along with having high-quality ingredients like folate, it's important to note what their formula doesn't have.
 Ingredients like soy, yeast, sugar, preservatives, artificial colors and flavors, and more didn't make the cut.
 You'll feel safe putting this in your stomach.